-In 1994, Wilson launched a new label, Factory Too, with some releases coming out in conjunction with London Records.
+In 1994 Wilson launched a new label, Factory Too, with some releases coming out in conjunction with London Records.
 He also released a series of anthologies and re-releases from the Factory back-catalogue via London under the name Factory Once.
-He then started the label Factory Records Limited but this time without a cooperation with London.
+He then started the label Factory Records Limited, this time without a cooperation with London Records.
 All imprints quietly disappeared around 1998.
 This was followed by a short-lived digital download project called "music33.com".
 In December 2004, Wilson announced that he was launching the "fourth iteration of the Factory imprint", F4 Records, again failing to amount to much.

+Many titles from the original Factory catalogue have been reissued by the LTM (4) label.
 In an attempt to preserve the Factory brand and name, LTM owner James Nice, together with Alan Erasmus, Peter Saville and Tony Wilson's son Oliver, set up Factory Records Ltd. in June 2010.
-However, the idea was never seriously pursued and given up after one release.
+However, the idea was never seriously pursued and given up after one release only.
 Since March 2013, Factory Records Ltd. is owned by Saville alone.

 A dramatised history of Factory Records is portrayed in the movie "24 Hour Party People" (2002, FAC 451).

 Martin Hannett died, aged 42, on 18 April 1991, as a result of heart failure.